heussd/next-digital-leader-summit-2020/README.md

 that means all numbers 1 - 9 are present, and the second rule is to check each column in the Sudoku Board.
 (You will only need to edit sudokuConstraints.drl, but also have a look at Cell.kt)

+3. If you completed the task, the unit test named `task2` succeeds.

 # Third Task

 1. Switch to Branch Taks_3 or open a new instance GITPODLINK

 2. To get a valid Sudoku one rule is missing, you will implent this rule now.
 A Sudoku Board has nine 3x3 regions.
 In each reagion all numbers from 1-9 must be present.
 (You will need to edit sudokuConstraints.drl, but also can edit Cell.kt)

+3. If you completed the task, the unit test named `task3` succeeds.